Sustainability

 Our overseas affiliates’ procurement departments are likewise strengthening governance by developing procurement-related rules and standards in line with local laws and regulations.
 In addition, we conducted operational audits at nine sites in China and, with the addition of India, at a total of 12 sites across Asia.

-Thorough Compliance with the Subcontract Act
+Strict Compliance with the SME Transactions Act

 -